fitztrev/docs/docs/local-setup/index.md

 The following instructions outline how to set up your development environment for starting development on Lichess.
 The instructions are aimed to be agnostic of the platform the stack is installed on, so a working knowledge of the specifics of your GNU/Linux distribution or other such Unix-based operating system is assumed.

-You can [set up the environment on a Windows machine](Lichess-Development-Onboarding-(Windows)) or on [macOS](Lichess-Development-Onboarding-(macOS)).

-You can also try Lichess development with a [web-based VSCode via GitPod](https://github.com/lichess-org/lila-gitpod) (or connect your local VSCode to a GitPod).
-Just one click and you're ready to code!

 ## Getting Help

 If you get stuck during the installation process the most suitable place to seek help is the `#lichess-dev-onboarding` channel on Discord (https://discord.gg/lichess).
 The main developer of Lichess (thibault) can be found there as well as several people who have successfully installed the stack.